anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/index.rst

       Fill merge fields in DOCX document <fill-docx-merge-fields>
       Create Word and PDF documents from Plumsail Forms <create-word-and-pdf-documents-from-plumsail-forms>
       Create Word and PDF documents from Cognito Forms <create-word-and-pdf-documents-from-cognito-forms>
-      Create Word and PDF documents from Typeform <create-word-and-pdf-documents-from-typeforms>
+      Create Word and PDF documents from Typeform <create-word-and-pdf-documents-from-typeform>